michalbrys/Using-Google-Analytics-with-R/chapter1/installingrstudio_md_md_md.md

 ## Installing extra packages

-One of the biggest advantage of R are thousands libraries which extend R functionality.
+One of the biggest advantage of R are thousands of libraries which extend R functionality.

-You can browse this packages on CRAN repository.
+You can browse these packages on CRAN repository.

-To inastall new package in R type:
+To install new package in R, type:

 ```r
 install.packages("package name")
 ```

-For example to install `ggplot2` plotting library type:
+For example to install `ggplot2` plotting library, type:

 ```r
 install.packages("ggplot2")
 ```

-After installing and before using package you should load it to current session:
+After installing and before using the package you should load it to the current session:

 ```r
 library("ggplot2")